-The AFA provides a modernised comprehensive legal framework for EU-Chile relations and replaces the current Association Agreement, including any subsequent decision by its institutional bodies, except for the Wine and Spirits agreements (previously annexed to the Association Agreement).
+The AFA provides a modernised comprehensive legal framework for EU-Chile relations and replaces the current Association Agreement, including any subsequent decision by its institutional bodies.
 Over the years, the EU and Chile have concluded several bilateral sectoral agreements, including the Agreement on Trade in Wines and the Agreement on Trade in Spirits and Aromatised Drinks (hereinafter 'the Wines and Spirits Agreements') on the mutual recognition and protection of designations for wines and spirit drinks signed in Brussels.
 The Wines and Spirits Agreements, previously annexed to the Association Agreement3, are incorporated in the AFA.